FooSoft/guid.nvim/README.md

 # guid.nvim

-This [Neovim](https://neovim.io/) plugin simplifies common operations when working with [Globally Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) (GUIDs).
-As guid.nvim is written entirely in Lua, classic Vim is not supported.
+This Neovim-exclusive plugin simplifies common operations when working with [Globally Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) (GUIDs).
+The produced values fully conform to the [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122) spec for for pseudo-random GUIDs.

 ![](img/guid.nvim.gif)

 ## GUID Styles

-There a few standard ways to format GUIDs.
-The one-character format specifier for these styles are based on the convention outlined in the [documentation](https://learn.microsoft.com/en-us/dotnet/api/system.guid.tostring?view=net-7.0) for `Guid.ToString`.
-This set of specifiers was expanded to allow the case of hexadecimal characters to be specified.
-The casing of the specifier determines whether lowercase or uppercase will be used.
+There are several ways to represent GUIDs as text.
+The format specifier syntax outlined by [Guid.ToString](https://learn.microsoft.com/en-us/dotnet/api/system.guid.tostring?view=net-7.0) is borrowed for styling text output.
+This convention is expanded to allow the casing of hexadecimal characters to be specified.
+The casing of the format specifier determines whether lowercase or uppercase will be used.

 *   `n` `00000000000000000000000000000000` \
     32 digits.